Assassination of Rajiv Gandhi: Jain Commission and other reports

 In the Jain report, various people and agencies are named as suspected of having been involved in the murder of Rajiv Gandhi.
 Among them, the cleric Chandraswami was suspected of involvement, including financing the assassination.
 One of the accused, Ranganath, said Chandraswami was the godfather who financed the killing.
-Sikh Militants were also suspected, later proven true.
-In 1998, it was published in a newspaper that an interim report by the Jain commission made reference to a letter citing unverified information that Queen Aishwarya Rajya Lakshmi Devi Shah of Nepal had asked a courtier general of King Birendra Bir Bikram Shah Dev of Nepal, "to arrange for the assassination of Shri Rajiv Gandhi…(for which) Rs 10 crore would be made available.”
+In 1998, it was published in a newspaper that an interim report by the Jain commission referred to a letter citing unverified information that Queen Aishwarya Rajya Lakshmi Devi Shah of Nepal had asked a courtier general of King Birendra Bir Bikram Shah Dev of Nepal, "to arrange for the assassination of Shri Rajiv Gandhi…(for which) Rs 10 crore would be made available."
 Also included in the report are said to be the drunken utterances of a policeman confirming the matter.
 The interim report of the Jain Commission created a storm when it accused M. Karunanidhi the former Chief Minister of Tamil Nadu of a role in the assassination, leading to Congress withdrawing its support for the I. K. Gujral government and fresh elections in 1998.
 Also other strong LTTE sympathizers Vaiko with MDMK and Thol.
 Thirumavalavan with VCK have supported Congress under Sonia Gandhi in the past.
 Vaiko left the UPA alliance before the 2009 election, partly due to the Sri Lankan issue.

-In a report published on 30 October 2012 in DNA, K. Ragothaman, former chief investigator of the CBI, talks about his new book Conspiracy to Kill Rajiv Gandhi: From the CBI Files and tells the reporter that while the CBI had started a preliminary inquiry in which M. K. Narayanan, former West Bengal Governor and former Intelligence Bureau director, was named a suspect in hiding evidence, the case was buried by the CBI SIT Chief, D. R. Karthikeyan.
+In a report published on 30 October 2012 in DNA India, K. Ragothaman, former chief investigator of the CBI, talks about his new book Conspiracy to Kill Rajiv Gandhi: From the CBI Files and tells the reporter that while the CBI had started a preliminary inquiry in which M. K. Narayanan, former West Bengal Governor and former Intelligence Bureau director, was named a suspect in hiding evidence, the case was buried by the CBI SIT Chief, D. R. Karthikeyan.
 In an interview in 2017, Justice K.T.
 Thomas had said that "there were serious flaws" in the CBI's investigation, particularly related to the seizure of Rs.
 40 lakh in cash from the convicts, which led him to believe that the probe exposed "an unpardonable flaw" in the "Indian criminal justice system".